 Children and money.
 Each spouse may have their own beliefs about money matters involving children.
 One parent may have given a weekly allowance without strings attached, while the other may have tied allowance to performing chores.
-Perhaps one parent thinks a teen should work part time during the school year, but their spouse believes it will cause the child's schoolwork to suffer.
+Perhaps one parent thinks a teen should work part time during the school year, but their spouse believes it will equal the child's school year, to suffer Differences of opinion call for it will cause the child's schoolwork to suffer.
 Differences of opinion call for open discussion, understanding and compromise.